BuckeyeSoftware/rex/doc/CORE.md

 The `Array` container exists specifically to do "array constructions" through an allocator, as well as provide a less ambigious way to do initializer lists for things like `Vector` and `Map`.

 ## No runtime support
 The C++ runtime support library is not used.
 This means features such as: `new`, `delete`, exceptions, and RTTI does not exist.
-Instead a very minimal, stublet implementation exists to call `abort` if it encounters such things being used.
+Instead a very minimal, stublet implementation exists to call `Rx::abort` if it encounters such things being used.

 Similarly, Rex does not support concurrent initialization of static globals, instead `Rx::Global` should be used.
 This interface provides a much stronger set of features for controlling global initialization too.

-Pure virtual function calls just forward to `abort`.
+Pure virtual function calls just forward to `Rx::abort`.

 ## Performance
 The core library was designed with performance in mind for all three places that performance matters: